 Location.
-31° 11.565′ N, 89° 47.876′ W. Marker is in Columbia, Mississippi, in Marion County.
-Marker is at the intersection of Rural Center Road and State Highway 13, on the left when traveling south on Rural Center Road.
+31° 15.004′ N, 89° 49.258′ W. Marker is in Columbia, Mississippi, in Marion County.
+Marker can be reached from the intersection of Broad Street and Alberta Avenue, on the right when traveling east.
+Located in Friendship Park.
 Touch for map.
-Marker is in this post office area: Columbia MS 39429, United States of America.
+Marker is at or near this postal address: 900 Broad Street, Columbia MS 39429, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
-Gov. Hugh L. White Mansion (approx. 4.1 miles away); Hanging of Will Purvis (approx. 4.6 miles away); Temporary State Capital First Baptist Church (approx. 4.7 miles away); Ford House (approx. 5 miles away); Ford Home (approx. 12.8 miles away).
+At least 6 other markers are within 5 miles of this marker, measured as the crow flies.
+Gov. Hugh L. White Mansion (approx. 0.4 miles away); First Baptist Church (approx. ¾ mile away); Hanging of Will Purvis (approx. 0.8 miles away); Temporary State Capital (approx. 0.9 miles away); Ford House (approx. 3.6 miles away); Mississippi Rural Center (approx. 4.2 miles away).